 The Official CISM Representative is appointed by the CISM Board of Directors to attend the championship.
-The Organizing Committee will assign him a place of honour, with precedence overall other CISM officials, except the President of CISM.
-His mission & responsibilities are detailed in the CISM Regulations article 2.13 and 2.14.
+The Organizing Committee will assign them in a place of honour, with precedence overall other CISM officials, except the President of CISM.
+Their mission & responsibilities are detailed in the CISM Regulations article 2.13 and 2.14.